Before Baby Comes Home

 - When you trim the

 nails, check Kitten’s ears and clean if necessary.
+Just take a cotton round and wipe away any wax you can see.
 Also, pull the tufts off the

 tops of ears, we want them to have a rounded appearance :)